Standard-Cloud/cshelve/README.md

 ## Roadmap

-- **Support for `writeback=True`**: This feature allows data to be cached in memory, then written back to the storage only upon closing.
 - **AWS S3 Support**: Integration for AWS S3 storage is planned in upcoming versions.
 - **Google Cloud Storage Support**: Support for Google Cloud Storage is also on the roadmap.